European Communication Research and Education Association

-European Communication Research and Education Association (ECREA) is a scholarly association centred on the study of "media, (tele)communications and informatics research, including relevant approaches of human and social sciences".
-It strives to promote quality of communication research and teaching in higher education across Europe.
-It counts more than 2700 individuals as members.
-At present, ECREA's legal seat is located in Brussels, Belgium.

-ECREA is similar in nature with other learned societies like the International Communication Association (ICA) and the International Association for Media and Communication Research (IAMCR).
+The European Communication Research and Education Association (ECREA) is a scholarly association focused on the study of media, telecommunications, and informatics, including relevant approaches from the human and social sciences.
+It strives to promote the quality of communication research and teaching in higher education across Europe.
+For 2024, ECREA has more than 3,700 members.
+Currently, ECREA's legal seat is located in Brussels, Belgium.
+ECREA is similar in nature to other learned societies such as the International Communication Association (ICA) and the International Association for Media and Communication Research (IAMCR).

 Governance

 The General Assembly is the governing body of ECREA that exercises the ultimate authority over the implementation of the association's decisions.
 The General Assembly is composed of all active institutional and individual members.
-With simple majority every four years the General Assembly elects the Executive Board which, in turn, appoints from its members (at least 3 and maximum 15) the President, the Vice President, the General-Secretary, the Treasurer and (potentially) the Secretary of the Bureau.
-Together they form the Bureau, which decides on day-to-day management and organisational matters and acts on behalf of the associations in legal cases.
-In addition, the Forum of Section, Temporary Working Groups and Networks, and the Advisory Board that can be consulted by the Executive Board and the Bureau.
+With simple majority every four years the General Assembly elects the Governing Body (Executive Board) which, in turn, appoints from its members (at least 3 and maximum 15) the President, the Vice President, the General-Secretary and the Treasurer.
+Together, they form the Bureau, which decides on day-to-day management and organisational matters and acts on behalf of the associations in legal cases.
+In addition, the Forum of Section, Temporary Working Groups and Networks, and the Advisory Board that can be consulted by the executive board and the Bureau.

 Conferences and Doctoral Summer School

-Every other year, ECREA organizes and sponsors a large-scale international conference, dubbed the European Communication Conference (ECC).
+Every other year, ECREA organizes and sponsors a large-scale international conference, dubbed the European Communication Conference ECC.
 Each conference features keynote speeches, alongside parallel sessions organised by the Sections as well as panel discussions revolving around pre-set topics.

 The venue of the conference is usually a big European city.
 These are the conference locations and dates;